xrcollaboratory/edu.cornell.xrc.core/Documentation~/index.md

 ### XRC Starter Assets

 This sample offers a range of materials, models, prefabs, scenes, and other assets that are not shipped with the runtime package scripts.
-These assets provide a starting point for building virtual environments, saving developers time and effort in the initial setup process.
+These assets provide a starting point for building virtual environments, saving developers time and effort during the initial setup process.

 #### PlayArea